 Infestations are more common in tropical and subtropical regions due to the favourable conditions for fly breeding.

-Being aware of these causes can help in preventing mouth larva infestation and encourage early intervention strategies, reducing the risk of further complications.
+Awareness of these causes can help prevent mouth larva infestation and encourage early intervention strategies, reducing the risk of further complications.

 Risk & Complications of Mouth Larva